ronalddatcher/Project_Synapse/README.md

 #### Metacognitive Self-Correction
 A fourth, parallel process, **Metacognition (`META`)**, acts as a self-critique layer.
 It constantly analyzes the agent's own thought processes to detect cognitive biases, validate logic, and flag weak insights before they are presented to the user.

+#### Future Projection (Simulation)
+Finally, the agent doesn't just analyze the past and present; it simulates the future.
+A fifth parallel process, **Simulation (`SIM`)**, acts as a "what-if" engine.
+It takes the most promising solutions and projects their likely consequences, identifying potential second-order effects, competitor reactions, and long-term risks.
+This transforms the agent from a problem-solver into a true strategist.

 #### Dynamic Memory & Focused Attention
 The agent's memory is not static.
 Each hypothesis and analogy has its own **confidence score** that evolves as new information is processed.
 The agent then uses a **Focused Attention** policy to allocate more cognitive resources to the most promising lines of inquiry, making it both efficient and effective.

-The true intelligence emerges in the **Synthesis** step, where insights from all four loops are combined, critiqued, and converged into a high-confidence solution path.
+The true intelligence emerges in the **Synthesis** step, where insights from all five loops are combined, critiqued, and converged into a high-confidence solution path.

 ## Blueprint for the Future